afonsomartingo/Geekathon-2024/README.md

-# UpFrontAI
+# UpfrontAI

-UpFrontAI is an innovative serverless application designed to assist users in comparing movies based on ratings, prices, and other metrics.
-By leveraging state-of-the-art AI techniques such as Retrieval-Augmented Generation (RAG), prompt engineering, and large language models (LLMs), RevAIwer provides insightful summaries and scores for movies based on both critic and audience reviews.
+UpfrontAI is an innovative serverless application designed to assist users in comparing movies based on ratings, prices, and other metrics developed for the geekathon2024.
+By leveraging state-of-the-art AI techniques such as Retrieval-Augmented Generation (RAG), prompt engineering, and large language models (LLMs), UpfrontAI provides insightful summaries and scores for movies based on reviews.

 ---